Theory of Operation

 Symbol Description

-> Prefix indicating the direction: Command from target to Host.
+> Prefix indicating the direction: Command from target firmware to SDSIO Server on the host computer.

-< Prefix indicating the direction: Response from Host to target.
+< Prefix indicating the direction: Response from SDSIO Server to target firmware.

 WORD 32-bit value (low byte first).